-We analyzed pan-cancer dataset of 33 cancer types comprising five molecular data modalities having varying features and four features of clinical data using SeNMo encoder-based framework.
-In training such a large dataset having high-dimensional heterogeneous data is challenging.
-Molecular data, such as gene expression, miRNA expression, DNA methylation and mutations, and proteomics, are available from the same patient.
-This high-dimensional data has intra- and inter-dataset correlations, heterogeneous measurement scales, missing values, technical variations, and other forms of noise \cite{zhao2024tutorial}.
-The optimal parameters of a deep learning model that can learn from this data is a non-trivial task.
-After extensive training-evaluation runs, we found a model that has shown to perform very well across the different data types and tasks, refer to Figures \ref{fig:panCindx} and \ref{suplefig:1}.
-The model has been shown to outperform the existing works in OS prediction when considering the six data modalities \cite{nikolaou2024quantifying}.
-Moreover, we observe that adding more numbers and types of modalities increased the model's performance.
+We analyzed pan-cancer dataset of 33 cancer types comprising five molecular data modalities (with varying amount of features) and four clinical data features using our SeNMo encoder-based framework.
+Public databases such as CPTAC and TCGA contain common identifiers within their data that connect data from the same patient.
+Therefore, molecular data, such as gene expression, miRNA expression, DNA methylation, somatic mutations, and protein expression can be consolidated to represent a singular patient.
+However, such high-dimensional data has intra- and inter-dataset correlations, heterogeneous measurement scales, missing values, technical variations, and other forms of noise \cite{zhao2024tutorial}.
+This necessitates the need for a variety of preprocessing techniques such as the removal of low variance features and the imputing of missing features among others prior to training.
+Training such a large dataset having high-dimensional heterogeneous data required proper computational resources and a precise pipeline for training, testing, and validation.
+After extensive training-evaluation runs, we found, through optimal parameters searching, a model that performs very well across the different data types and tasks (refer to Figures \ref{fig:panCindx} and \ref{suplefig:1}).
+The model has been shown to outperform the existing works in OS prediction when considering the six data modalities included in our data \cite{nikolaou2024quantifying}.
+Moreover, we observed that adding more data and types of modalities increased the model's performance.